oksanahagen/oksanahagen.github.io/about.md

 Previously I have received a joint Erasmus+ M.Sc. degree with distiction in Vision and Robotics ([ViBOT](https://www.vibot.org/)) from the Universities of Burgundy (France), Girona (Spain), and Heriot-Watt University (Edinburgh, UK) in 2015.
 My [thesis](https://ieeexplore.ieee.org/document/7500627) was focused on multi-object estimation in space-situational awareness context.
 During my masters I have been working at [Vicorob lab](https://vicorob.udg.edu/) as an assistant for medical imaging project in partnership with Clinic Hospital of Barcelona.

 In 2013 I have completed my B.Sc. degree in Electrical and Computer Engineering from National Chiao Tung University (Taiwan).
-During my time in Taiwan I have completed two internships at [Industrical Technology Research Institute](https://www.itri.org.tw/eng/) mostly focused on applications of computer vision.
+During my time in Taiwan I have completed two internships at [Industrial Technology Research Institute](https://www.itri.org.tw/eng/) mostly focused on applications of computer vision.